 Christmas dinner in the UK is all about the gut-busting roast.
 This typically consists of roast turkey – chicken and goose are also popular choices – served with all the trimmings, from stuffing, roast potatoes, parsnips and Brussels sprouts to pigs in blankets (mini sausages wrapped in bacon) and devils on horseback (dates wrapped in bacon).
-All of this is washed down with lashings of gravy, a dollop of cranberry jelly and a healthy scoop of bread sauce.
+All of this is washed down with plenty of gravy, a dollop of cranberry jelly and a healthy scoop of bread sauce.
+Regional variations include clootie dumplings (fruit pudding) for dessert in Scotland.

 A platter of Lebanese food with dips, hummus, chicken, dates and greens

-Try a Middle Eastern feast this Christmas © Will Heap / Getty Images
+Try a Middle Eastern feast this Christmas.
+Will Heap /Getty Images

 Alongside the turkey or chicken (traditionally stuffed with spiced rice), the Lebanese Christmas food fest features a range of national foods: kibbeh pie made from bulgur wheat and minced meat; mezze dishes of lamb, hummus and vegetables; and tabbouleh, a Middle Eastern salad made with tomatoes, parsley, onions and mint.
+Sugar-coated almonds are also a very popular sweet snack to share among Christmas guests.

 Closeup of injera be wot, traditional Ethiopian food platter

-Savour a spicy feast during Christmas in Ethiopia
+3. Savour a spicy feast during Christmas in Ethiopia

 One of the oldest nations in Africa, Ethiopia still follows the Julian calendar, so Christmas falls on 7 January.
 In the Ethiopian Orthodox Church, Ganna (Christmas celebrations) involves a period of fasting on Christmas Eve (6 January), followed by an early mass on Christmas morning.

-When fast is broken on Christmas Day, it is with a traditional meal of wat, a spicy meat and vegetable dish served with a type of sourdough flatbread called injera that is used as a plate-turned-edible-spoon to scoop up the thick stew.
+When fast is broken on Christmas Day, it is with a traditional meal of wat – a spicy meat and vegetable dish served with a type of sourdough flatbread called injera that is used as a plate-turned-edible-spoon to scoop up the thick stew.

 A statue of Kentucky Fried Chicken mascot Colonel Sanders sits outside a store front in Japan.

-Colonel Sanders has cornered the market on Christmas in Japan © Shutterstock/Quality Stock Arts
+Colonel Sanders has cornered the market on Christmas in Japan.
+Shutterstock/Quality Stock Arts

-Celebrate Christmas in Japan with a bucket of KFC
+4. Celebrate Christmas in Japan with a bucket of KFC

 While Christmas Day is not a national holiday in Japan, people still celebrate by getting into the spirit of giving and spreading happiness.
 And what could be more joyful than sharing a bucket of Kentucky Fried Chicken with your loved ones?
 Thanks to a very successful media campaign by KFC in 1974, fried chicken is now a staple of the Japanese Christmas experience – it’s so popular, in fact, that branches have to take orders many months in advance.

-Another festive export is the Japanese Christmas cake; a lighter take on the stodgy puds of the West, it is made up of a sponge topped with cream and decked-out with strawberries.
+Another festive export is the Japanese Christmas cake; a lighter take on the stodgy puds of the West, it is made up of a sponge topped with cream and decked out with strawberries.

 A fruit stand filled with ruby red Lychees in Madagascar

-Lychees are a holiday treat in Madagascar
+5. Lychees are the holiday treat of choice in Madagascar

 Christmas is truly a time for family in Madagascar.
 Come 25 December, families don their best clothes and join together en masse for a delicious dinner of pork or chicken with rice – mouthwatering variations include Akoho sy Voanio, a chicken and coconut stew, and Akoho misy Sakamalao, chicken cooked with garlic and ginger.